John McCullough, Executive Director

 Elet Callahan, Director of Elder Transitions

-Elet Callahan, Director of Elder Transitions, is Professor Emerita of Law and Public Policy, Whitman School of Management, Syracuse University.
+Elet Callahan, who joined New Justice Services in 2016, is Professor Emerita of Law and Public Policy, Whitman School of Management, Syracuse University.
 She completed the Certificate of Advanced Study in Conflict Resolution at S.U.'s Maxwell School and Advanced Training in Elder and Adult Family Mediation with Elder Decisions, Inc., in Norwood, MA.
 Elet formerly served as a N.Y.S.
 Long Term Care Certified Ombudsman.
-She earned a B.A. from Wellesley College and a J.D. from the College of Law at Syracuse University.
+She earned a B.A. from Wellesley College, Wellesley, MA and a J.D. from the College of Law at Syracuse University.
 Prior to joining the S.U. faculty, she worked in Washington, D.C. as a press secretary for a Member of the House of Representatives and practiced law with the Syracuse firm of Hancock & Estabrook.

 Karen Ohman, Chief Financial Officer